knpuniversity/oauth2-client-bundle/README.md

             # the route that you're redirected to after
             # see the controller example below
             redirect_route: connect_facebook_check
+            # route parameters to pass to your route, if needed
             redirect_params: {}
             graph_api_version: v2.3
 ```